These rich and fudgy Kit Kat Brownies are as amazing as they sound! With Kit Kats running through each bite, if you're a fan, you have to try them.

 - All ovens are different so set a timer and keep a close eye on your pan.

 - It can be hard to tell when brownies are done.
-Insert a toothpick into the center of the brownie and if you see raw batter on the stick they need more time.
+Insert a toothpick into the center of the brownies and if you see raw batter on the stick they need more time.
 Place them back into the oven for 3 minutes and test again.

 - The brownie is done when you can't see any raw batter on the stick.
 Note - you may see crumbs on the stick when the brownie is fully baked.
 That's fine - it's the raw batter which means they're under cooked.